PayPal Money Generator: How The Scam Works

 2. Selling Your Email Address

-We mentioned about the collection on the email addresses above.
+We mentioned the collection on the email addresses above.
 Gathering email addresses may seem like a harmless act, but it’s very beneficial for the crooks operating the PayPal Money Generator scam.
-The email addresses worth quite a lot.
+The email addresses are worth quite a lot.
 When done with collating all of the required addresses, they are then sold in bulk for a lot of money to companies who will then fill up your email with a variety of spam messages.

 3. Fake Upgrades, New Versions, and Promotions

-The PayPal Money Generator scam is pretty easy to fall victim of.
+The PayPal Money Generator scam is pretty easy to fall victim to.
 It is because you may think that you’re on the real PayPal app without knowing that scammers are looking to hurt you.
 Certain scammers go the extra mile to create fake PayPal apps.
 With the advancement of technology and software services, online tools are easy to create.

 Don’t be deceived because these apps look a lot like the original ones, featuring even the Paypal logo on it.
 They also look professional and have lots of positive reviews about it.
 These are done through not-to-be-trusted websites that claim to be experts in the financial world, so beware.
 Without knowing, victims download this app and provide scammers with all their vital info.

 The real PayPal is a trustworthy payment platform and is safe to use, but these counterfeit apps are designed to defraud you of your personal information and cause you financial losses.

 Occasionally, the PayPal Money Adder app is presented to you with an invitation for an upgrade, a new version, or a promotional offer.
 It is usually advertised as the best deal available, but it isn’t.
 It’s a scheme that could end up costing you more than you ever imagined.